GO WEST FILM FESTIVAL BOARD OF DIRECTORS

 Khristine Gamer

 Inspired by fond childhood memories of first seeingThe Good the Bad and the Ugly from the back seat of her parents’ Thunderbird at a Denver drive-in the late1960s to watching TV westerns and movies with her grandparents, Khris co-founded the Go West Film Festival with her trail partner, Victoria Boone.
-Together, these two gals formed a posse of wonderful, like-minded folks to elevate the status of western films and launch the only film festival devoted exclusively to westerns in Colorado.
+Together, these two gals formed a posse of wonderful, like-minded folks to elevate the status of western films and launch the only film festival in Colorado devoted exclusively to westerns.
 And who says librarians are a meek bunch?
 Wild, maybe, but never meek.
 Yep, Khris and Victoria started the film festival as librarians with the High Plains Library District and were mighty proud to have the library district support us in our early days.

-Now retired and following a brief hiatus from the Go West Film Festival, Khris has dusted off her chaps, climbed back into the saddle and is thrilled to rejoin the board of directors once again.
+Now retired and following a brief hiatus from the Go West Film Festival, Khris has dusted off her chaps, climbed back into the saddle and is thrilled to rejoin the board of directors.
 Her hope is to wrangle up yet more western tropes and cliches with an eye to also changing the way you think about westerns---whether classic, contemporary or fringe, the Go West Film Festival has something for everyone.

 Jeff Reebie